oroinc/documentation/dev_guide/web_api/api_docs/documentation.rst

             Acme\Bundle\AppBundle\Entity\AcmeEntity:
                 documentation_resource: '@AcmeAppBundle/Resources/doc/api/acme_entity.md'

-If the documentation was not found neither the configuration file nor the documentation file, the Oro Platform will try to use system-wide descriptions of entities and fields.
+If the documentation was found neither the configuration file nor the documentation file, the Oro Platform will try to use system-wide descriptions of entities and fields.
 These descriptions are usually provided in translation files and, actually, they are the best way to document fields, because these descriptions can be used not only in API.
 Here is an example of a translation file contains descriptions for entities and fields:

 .. code:: yaml